ibm-cloud-architecture/refarch-cloud-data-analytics/README.md

    Download [N Bank's data](https://github.com/ibm-cloud-architecture/refarch-cloud-data-analytics/blob/master/nbank_customers.csv)

-## Step 2: Create a Bluemix account
+## Step B: Create a Bluemix account

 You will need a Bluemix account.
 Follow the instructions in one of the sections below depending on whether or not you have a Bluemix account.